1. Home

 Total $550 – $1,100

-These systems often qualify for solar rebates or clean energy incentives.
+Many plug-in systems qualify for solar rebates or clean energy incentives depending on local policies.

 How Do You Install Plug-In Solar Panels?